codepath/android_guides/Automated-Builds-with-Gradle-and-Jenkins-CI.md

 If it's not installed, [http://osxdaily.com/2012/05/22/install-wget-mac-os-x/ install it].
 (My build machine is a Mac.)

 ### Install Android SDK
 This guide is written with the assumption that you've gone ahead to create a user environment for your Android builds.
-So, your work will be separate from any other activities on the build machine, but you need to remember to make these changes as the Android user.
+So, your work will be separate from any other activities on the build machine, but you need to remember to make these changes as the build node user.

-I have found it helpful to have two accounts on the build server, my own account `ari` with root privileges, and then a `ciandroid` account with normal user privileges.
+I have found it helpful to have two accounts on the build server, my own account `ari` with root privileges, and then the `ciandroid` account with normal user privileges.
 If you've created an Android user as I recommend, but you logged in as your own user, remember to `sudo su ciandroid` (using the password of your ADMIN account, not the ciandroid password).
 Install Gradle and Android within the `ciandroid` home directory.

 SSH to your build server.

-`ssh ari@ci.mydomain.com:9222`

-Accounts on your build server:
-Wait a minute... `ari`?
+    $ ssh ari@ci.mydomain.com:9222
 Go to your build environment's home directory.

-`sudo su ciandroid
+    $ sudo su ciandroid
-cd ~`
+    $ cd

-Make yourself a directory for downloads:
+Make yourself a directory for downloads.
-`mkdir downloads; cd downloads`
+    $ mkdir downloads
+    $ cd downloads

 ## Set Up the Android Environment
 Now download the Android SDK without Eclipse bundled.
 Go to [Android SDK](http://developer.android.com/sdk/index.html) and copy the URL to the the SDK Tools Only download that's appropriate for your build machine OS.